What Do Skunks Eat?

 Skunks love eating insects and their babies, called larvae.
 These are easy for skunks to find and catch.
 Here are some bugs skunks eat:

-• Worms – Found in moist soil, they’re a skunk favorite.
+- Worms are found in moist soil and are a skunk favorite.

 These bugs are not just snacks; they’re important for a skunk’s health.
 They provide nutrients and energy.
 Eating bugs also helps skunks control bug populations.
 This is good for gardens and farms.